 If your subscriber database is large, create an ‘Engaged newsletter subscriber’ audience by using the filters ‘Subscribed to newsletter’ and ‘Opened newsletter in the last 90 days’ and/or ‘Clicked newsletter in the last 90 days’ to create an audience of engaged subscribers.
 This will help you narrow in on an audience that is more likely to both subscribe and engage with your emails.

 Tips for creative and messaging: Reach out to a few highly engaged subscribers and ask them for a short quote on why they love your newsletter.
 You can use this social proof to convince more subscribers to sign up.

 If you don’t have social proof available, focus on what your newsletter subscribers will get from their subscription and be specific.
 Rather than, ‘trend predictions’ say ‘We accurately predicted 12 of the biggest social media trends in 2023.
 Don’t miss out on our predictions for 2024.’

 4. Moving a specific product

 Maybe you’re a DTC food company and you have a product that is nearing its expiration date.
-Or you’re a clothing retailer and you’ve still got large numbers of bikinis in stock when winter is just a month away.
+Or you’re a SaaS and an ill-timed feature launch didn't attract the attention you expected.